demoland/zero-trust/lab-zero-trust/08-install-consul-agent-on-app-server/assignment.md

   to automatically register with the Consul server.
 notes:
 - type: text
-  contents: By using Consul client to register your local services and benefit from
+  contents: By using Consul client to register your local services you benefit from
     automated service discovery and monitoring.
-In a dynamic envisonment, having services easily discovered by other services, makes it simpler to establish connections and maintain communication between different parts of your system.
+In a dynamic environment, having services easily discovered by other services, makes it simpler to establish connections and maintain communication between different parts of your system.
 Additionally, Consul provides a range of health checking capabilities that can help you quickly